kreasof-ai/GL-SDM/projects/urm/docs/benchmarking.md

   or rejected.
 Numerical differences are recorded by dtype against eager references with assert_close semantics.

-## Working milestone targets
+## Program-level targets

-These are engineering gates, not paper claims:
+These are engineering gates for each family as it enters active scope, not claims that every deferred family was completed by the closed routed-reduction/compiler-validation tranche:

 | Gate | Target |
 | --- | --- |